 Urinary incontinence could be normal for their age but there does come a time when children should be dry during both the day and night.
 A pediatric pelvic health specialist can determine why they're still having accidents and how to help.

-If this sounds familiar, click here to find an Activcore location to get help now.
+If this sounds familiar, click here to get help now.

 In each State, there are only a handful of physical therapists who treat the pediatric pelvic floor.
 This is an area of specialty within the field of physical therapy.
 It is typically not part of a physical therapist’s education.
 Rather, it is a specialization requiring much further study, training and practice following graduation from PT school.
 The pediatric pelvic health specialist holds both a degree in physical therapy as well as advanced credentials in the assessment and treatment of children with diagnoses that involve the pelvic floor musculature.
 Having this additional knowledge gives the physical therapist an even greater understanding of how to help your child from head to toe.